 What ended up transpiring was a few months of watching dozens of hours of camera review videos on YouTube and in true fashion, documenting every possible feature including the weight of every possible new camera candidate.
 In the end, I ended up buying a new camera just about a month ago, the first new camera in about 6 years that was going to be the main one for these photos.
 My new Leica camera is now on the updated image at the top of my blog page and the most important part is that I’ve dropped a ton of weight on my shoulder with this much lighter camera and a much smaller camera bag.

 The Vibe of the City

 Over the past three days, we’ve been exploring the various neighbourhoods around Boston, mostly on foot.
-Weather has been really good so far, in the low to mid 20’s and not hot or humid enough to make it uncomfortable.
-The humidity around her can get really bad during the summer and coming from Vancouver, it’s really difficult to get used to and this has often dictated what time of year we travel, as much as where we go.
+The weather has been really good so far, in the low to mid-20s and not hot or humid enough to make it uncomfortable.
+The humidity around here can get really bad during the summer and coming from Vancouver, it’s tough to get used to this has often dictated what time of year we travel, as much as where we go.

-One of my main decisions to come to Boston, which has been on my list for decades, is to experience the combination of there history and unique culture of this city.
-The photo at the top of this page was taken inside the Boston Public Library and the 2nd one taken in the centuries old neighbourhood of Beacon Hill, both photos taken on the same day as we walked many kilometres around the city on Sunday.
+One of my main decisions to come to Boston, which has been on my list for decades, is to experience the combination of its history and unique culture.
+The photo at the top of this page was taken inside the Boston Public Library and the 2nd one was taken in the centuries-old neighbourhood of Beacon Hill, both photos were taken on the same day as we walked many kilometres around the city on Sunday.

 There’s a term that we’ve used when travelling to describe how we feel about a place known as the vibe of the city.
 Boston has a really good vibe, meaning that we’ve really connected with many of the places we’ve gone to and experienced the friendly people and a variety of local food and drink.
 It’s definitely become one of my favourite locations and now with direct flights here from Vancouver, much easier to get to.